 - Copy changes from the development copy to the deployment copy using a tool like rsync.

-- Verify your changes: they should only include built code (and not development modules and dependencies).
+- Verify the changes.
+They should only include built code and not development modules and dependencies.

-- Commit and push the changes the remote repository (e.g.
+- Commit and push the changes to the remote repository (e.g.

 git push origin master-built).